-INDICATES AN IMMINENTLY HAZARDOUS SITUATION WHICH, IF NOT AVOIDED, WILL RESULT IN SERIOUS INJURY OR DEATH.

-INDICATES A POTENTIAL HAZARDOUS SITUATION WHICH, IF NOT AVOIDED, CAN RESULT IN SERIOUS INJURY OR DEATH.

-CAUTION INDICATES A POTENTIAL HAZARDOUS SITUATION WHICH, IF NOT AVOIDED, MAY RESULT IN MINOR OR MODERATE INJURY, OR PROPERTY DAMAGE.

-NOTE An operating procedure, practice condition, etc. which is essential to emphasize.
-SERVICE HINT A helpful suggestion, which will make the servicing being performed a little easier and/or faster.
-Also note that particular service operations may require the use of special tools designed for special
+INDICATES AN IMMINENTLY HAZARDOUS SITUATION WHICH, IF NOT AVOIDED, WILL RESULT IN SERIOUS INJURY OR DEATH.INDICATES A POTENTIAL HAZARDOUS SITUATION WHICH, IF NOT AVOIDED, CAN RESULT IN SERIOUS INJURY OR DEATH.INDICATES A POTENTIAL HAZARDOUS SITUATION WHICH, IF NOT AVOIDED, CAN RESULT IN SERIOUS INJURY OR DEATH.INDICATES A POTENTIAL HAZARDOUS SITUATION WHICH, IF NOT AVOIDED, MAY RESULT IN MINOR OR MODERATE INJURY, OR PROPERTY DAMAGE.NOTEAn operating procedure, practice condition, etc. which is essential to emphasize.SERVICE HINTA helpful suggestion, which will make the servicing being performed a little easier and/or faster.Also note that particular service operations may require the use of special tools designed for specific purposes.

-Also note that particular service operations may require the use of special tools designed for specific purposes.
 These special tools can be found in the Special Tools Section of this publication.